 What's the best solar system size for a Liverpool home?
 For a typical 3-bedroom terrace in L4, L6 or L8, a 4kWp system (9–12 panels) is the most common choice, generating enough to cover around 60–75% of annual electricity use.
 Larger detached properties in Allerton or Childwall often benefit from 5–6kW systems with battery storage.

 Do Victorian terraces in Liverpool qualify for solar panels?
 Yes.
 The pitched slate roofs common on Victorian terraces across Liverpool are structurally well suited to solar panel mounting.
-Where a pure south-facing array isn't possible, east-west split installations across both roof slopes can achieve output within 10–15% of an optimally-oriented south-facing system.
+We can check your eligibility as part of the quote process.

 Why Alliant Energy for Liverpool solar?